-- 10. If a graduate Student, medical or pharmacy Student, Extended Studies Student, or Student Organization accepts responsibility for violating the Standards of Conduct and is subject to suspension or dismissal, the Student Conduct Officer will notify the Respondent in writing with a brief summary of the meeting and assigned sanctions (generally within 10 Business Days of the Administrative Resolution). - 11.
-If the Respondent does not accept responsibility for one or more alleged violations and the Student Conduct Officer believes there may be a Preponderance of the Evidence to sustain those alleged violations, the Student Conduct Officer will refer the matter to SAGE for a Student Conduct Review (generally within five Business Days of the Administrative Resolution). - 12.
+- 11. If a graduate Student, medical or pharmacy Student, Extended Studies Student, or Student Organization accepts responsibility or is found responsible for violating the Standards of Conduct and is subject to suspension or dismissal, the Student Conduct Officer will notify the Respondent in writing with a brief summary of the meeting and assigned sanctions (generally within 10 Business Days of the Administrative Resolution). - 12.
+If the Respondent does not accept responsibility for one or more alleged violations and the Student Conduct Officer believes there may be a Preponderance of the Evidence to sustain those alleged violations, the Student Conduct Officer will refer the matter to SAGE for a Student Conduct Review by notifying the Respondent in writing with a brief summary of the meeting and potential sanctions (generally within five Business Days of the Administrative Resolution). - 13.
 If the Student Conduct Officer determines there may not be a Preponderance of the Evidence to sustain all alleged violation(s) of the Standards of Conduct and the matter is not forwarded to a Student Conduct Review, the Respondent will be notified in writing (generally within 10 Business Days of the Administrative Resolution), that the alleged violation(s) have been dismissed.